al6x/nim/nodem/readme.md

 - Code generation
 - TypeScript and Elixir integration.
 - Add support for defaults.
-- Web Server in 5 lines of Nim
+- RPC in 10 and Web Server in 5 lines of Nim
 - Manager to start/restart

 # Notes